 When comparing fixed wireless access services, you’ll need to compare speed and reliability.
 You want a provider that can guarantee a certain percentage of uptime, in addition to the right download and upload speeds for you.
 You can compare these speeds to the other types of Internet service that are available in your area.

-- Fixed wireless Internet is able to be beamed directly into a home without the need for running physical lines.
+- Fixed wireless Internet providers are able to be beamed directly into a home without the need for running physical lines.

 - Wireless Internet access is easy to install and maintain, making it easier for homeowners and businesses that don’t want or cannot have cables run.